renrut/Pizza/NY Pizza Dough.md

 # New York Style Dough

-This recipe is pretty much a direct adaptation of [Kenji's Pizza Dough](https://www.seriouseats.com/recipes/2010/10/new-york-style-pizza.html).
+This recipe is my own adaptation of [Kenji's Pizza Dough](https://www.seriouseats.com/recipes/2010/10/new-york-style-pizza.html) with what I've learned from trial and error.

 ### Proportions